flemay/3musketeers/docs/docs/patterns.md

----
-title: Patterns
-draft: false
-date: "2018-07-28"
-lastmod: "2018-07-31"
-description: Overview of the patterns that can be used with the 3 Musketeers.
-weight: 75
-toc: true
----

 # Patterns

 This section covers different patterns about executing tasks with the 3 Musketeers.
 All examples in this section works out of the box as long as Docker, Compose, and Make are installed.